vmware-archive/node-examples/CRUD-ops/README.md

 ## Clean Up the Local Development Environment

-- When finished with running the example, use a control-C in the shell running `node` to stop running the application.

-- When finished with running the example, use a script to tear down the GemFire cluster.
+- When finished with running the example, use the shutdown script to tear down the GemFire cluster.
 With a current working directory of `node-examples/CRUD-ops`: